-Asbestos is also fire-resistant, making it safe for plumbers to cut, weld and braze around.
-And asbestos is non-corrosive so steel pipes were protected from rust.
+Asbestos is also fire-resistant, making it safe for plumbers to cut, weld, and braze.
+Also, asbestos is non-corrosive, so steel pipes were protected from rust.
 Finally, asbestos was inexpensive, easy to work with and widely available.

 Plumbers were exposed to asbestos through many products.
 Some were in new materials installed in current construction projects.
 Other materials were in old buildings they repaired or maintained.

 Another peril for plumbers was working in an environment where other trades cut and installed asbestos products.
-Asbestos was prevalent in drywall, flooring, paint and insulation.
+Asbestos was prevalent in drywall, flooring, paint, and insulation.
 Many plumbers were just as contaminated by other trades as they were by their own work.